dfinity/wg-identity-authentication/topics/icrc_49_call_canister.md

     participant C as Target Canister

     RP ->> S: Request canister call
-    alt Version is not supported
-        S ->> RP: Error response: Version not supported (20101) else Relying party has not been granted the `icrc49_call_canister` permission scope<br>or the request does not comply with scope restrictions
+    alt Relying party has not been granted the `icrc49_call_canister` permission scope<br>or the request does not comply with scope restrictions
-        S ->> RP: Error response: Permission not granted (30101) else
+        S ->> RP: Error response: Permission not granted (3000) else
         alt Canister supports ICRC-21
-            Note over S,C: Follow the ICRC-21 standard else Canister does not support ICRC-21 and signer does not support blind signing S ->> RP: Error response: No consent message (20201) Note over RP,S: Abort interaction, do not proceed further. else Canister does not support ICRC-21 and signer supports blind signing S ->> U: Display warning and canister call details (canisterId, sender, method, arg)
+            Note over S,C: Follow the ICRC-21 standard else Canister does not support ICRC-21 and signer does not support blind signing S ->> RP: Error response: No consent message (2001) Note over RP,S: Abort interaction, do not proceed further. else Canister does not support ICRC-21 and signer supports blind signing S ->> U: Display warning and canister call details (canisterId, sender, method, arg)